wikindx/wikindx/tags/stable/docs/README.md

 Support is provided through SourceForge's project tracking tools: [forum], [bug tracker], [mailing list].

-The developpement style is [Trunk-Based], but sometimes an important development is the subject of an ephemeral branch.
+The development style is [Trunk-Based], but sometimes an important development is the subject of an ephemeral branch.

 The version system is not a branch system with long term support for